LarssonGitHub/Encrypted_password_manager/README.md

 ##### Tools, packages, and frameworks used as of now in the project. *(These will be added or removed as the project grows.)*

-* TypeScript, Electron, Crypto-js with AES encryption and Node.js
+* TypeScript, Electron and Crypto-js with AES encryption.